Pathogen and transmission

 Haemophilus influenzae diseases occur around the world.

-Before the introduction of the Haemophilus influenzae type b vaccine in 1990, approximately 200 severe cases of illness occurred per year in Switzerland, around 150 of which were in children aged under 5.
-Today, only around 10 children under 5 become ill, most of whom are not or only insufficiently vaccinated.
+Before the introduction of the Haemophilus influenzae type b vaccine in 1990, there was a growing incidence of severe cases of illness in Switzerland, the majority in children aged under 5.
+Now only very few children under 5 become ill with Haemophilus influenzae type b; most who do are not or only insufficiently vaccinated.

 Prevention